RadiantBlockchain/radiant-node/doc/shared-libraries.md

 ## bitcoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Bitcoin Cash's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Radiant's consensus available to other applications, e.g. to language bindings.

 ### API